LucasSuL/exercise-front-pricing-card/README.md

-An implementation of the frontend mentor code challenge
+An implementation of the frontend mentor code challenge with simple mobile-prior responsive design